ReneB/activerecord-like/README.md

 [activerecord-like on Github](https://github.com/ReneB/activerecord-like)

 An Active Record Plugin that allows chaining a more DSL-style 'like' or 'not-like' query to an ActiveRecord::Base#where.
-Requires Rails 4 beta or higher.
+Requires Rails 5 or higher.

-This plugin has been salvaged from the stellar work done by @amatsuda and @claudiob.
+This plugin has been salvaged from the stellar work done by @amatsuda and @claudiob, and updated to ActiveRecord 5 by @PikachuEXE.
 Most of the code was previously in Active Record master, but was subsequently removed due to, amongst other, scope creep.
 Array parameter handling was added by @rzane - thanks!

 ## Installation